-Azure Diagnostics logs offer multiple configuration options that is,Azure portal, using PowerShell, Command-line interface (CLI), and REST API.
+Azure diagnostics logs offer multiple configuration options, such as the Azure portal, PowerShell, Azure CLI, and the REST API.

-Analyze them with OMS Log Analytics.
+Analyze them with Azure Monitor logs.

 |Azure Search||Enabling and using Search Traffic Analytics||Microsoft.Search/searchServices||OperationLogs|

-|Data Lake Store||Accessing diagnostic logs for Azure Data Lake Store||Microsoft.DataLakeStore/accounts
+|Azure Data Lake Store||Access diagnostics logs for Data Lake Store||Microsoft.DataLakeStore/accounts

-||Audit|

-|Data Lake Analytics||Accessing diagnostic logs for Azure Data Lake Analytics||Microsoft.DataLakeAnalytics/accounts
+|Azure Data Lake Analytics||Access diagnostics logs for Data Lake Analytics||Microsoft.DataLakeAnalytics/accounts

-||Audit|

-|Logic Apps||Logic Apps B2B custom tracking schema||Microsoft.Logic/workflows
+|Azure Logic Apps||Logic Apps B2B custom tracking schema||Microsoft.Logic/workflows

-||WorkflowRuntime|

-|Azure Batch||Azure Batch diagnostic logging||Microsoft.Batch/batchAccounts||ServiceLog|
+|Azure Batch||Azure Batch diagnostics logs||Microsoft.Batch/batchAccounts||ServiceLog|

-|Service Bus||Azure Service Bus diagnostic logs||Microsoft.ServiceBus/namespaces||OperationalLogs|
+|Azure Service Bus||Service Bus diagnostics logs||Microsoft.ServiceBus/namespaces||OperationalLogs|

-Azure Active Directory Reporting
+Azure Active Directory reporting